toiletbril/toiletline/README.txt

 toiletline
 ----------------
-Tiny, crossplatform, single-header shell library, meant to replace a small subset of GNU Readline, and work on both Linux and Windows.
+Tiny, crossplatform, single-header shell library, meant to replace a subset of GNU Readline, and work on both Linux and Windows out of the box.

 NOTE: On Windows, UTF-8 locale feature is required for proper multibyte character support.